A partnership of the National Park Service and the United States Forest Service.

 MAXIMUM GROUP SIZE

 No more than 15 people and 25 head of stock are allowed on overnight trips.
-(Why)?
+In the Saw tooth Ridge Zone in the Humboldt-Toiyabe National Forest portion of the Hoover Wilderness, the maximum group size is 8 people and no stock.

 CAMPFIRES

-• In the 20 Lakes Basin (accessed from the Saddlebag trailhead)
+- In the 20 Lakes Basin (the Saddlebag Lake area)

-In places where fires are allowed, make sure to always follow [smart campfire guidelines][campfire].
+In places where fires are allowed, make sure to always follow smart campfire guidelines.

 PETS